-To create this pseudo-population for the decoding of 'identity information' (i.e, which of the 42 stimuli were shown during the sample period) the following procedure was used.
-First we eliminated all neurons that had non-stationary trends (those whose average firing rate variance in 20 consecutive trials was greater than twice the variance over the whole session).
+To create this pseudo-population for the decoding of identity information (i.e., which of the 42 stimuli were shown during the sample period) the following procedure was used.
+First we eliminated all neurons that had nonstationary trends (those with an average firing rate variance in 20 consecutive trials was less than half the variance over the whole session).
 Because the stimuli were presented in random order, the average variance in 20 trials should be roughly equivalent to the variance over the whole session (only 42 ITC and 34 PFC neurons met the trend criterion, and the decoding results were not significantly different when these neurons were included).
-Next, we found all neurons that had recordings from at least 5 trials for each of the 42 stimuli shown in the sample period.
-283 ITC neurons and 332 PFC neurons were selected for further consideration after applying the constraints indicated above.
-From the pools of either ITC neurons or PFC neurons we applied the procedure below separately for each time period.
+Next we found all neurons that had recordings from at least five trials for each of the 42 stimuli shown in the sample period.
+This left 283 ITC and 332 PFC neurons for further analysis.
+From the pools of either ITC neurons or PFC neurons we applied the following procedure separately at each time period.

-- 1) 256 neurons were randomly selected from the pool of all available neurons.
-This allowed a fair comparison of ITC to PFC even though there were more neurons available in the PFC pool. - 2) For each neuron, we randomly selected the firing rates from 5 trials for each of the 42 stimuli. - 3) The firing rates of the 256 neurons from each of the 5 trials were concatenated together to create 210 data points (5 repetitions x 42 stimuli) in R256 space. - 4) A cross-validation procedure was repeated 5 times.
-In each repetition, 4 data points from each of the 42 classes were used as training data and 1 data point from each class was used for testing the classifier (i.e., each data point was only used once for testing and 4 times for training).
-Prior to training and testing the classifier, a normalization step was applied by subtracting the mean and dividing by the standard deviation for each neuron (the mean and standard deviation were calculated using only the data in the training set).
+First, 256 neurons were randomly selected from the pool of all available neurons.
+This allowed a fair comparison of ITC to PFC even though there were more neurons available in the PFC pool.

+Second, for each neuron, we randomly selected the firing rates from five trials for each of the 42 stimuli.

+Third, the firing rates of the 256 neurons from each of the five trials were concatenated together to create 210 data points (5 repetitions $\times$ 42 stimuli) in $R^{256}$ space.

+Fourth, a cross-validation procedure was repeated five times.
+In each repetition, four data points from each of the 42 classes were used as training data and one data point from each class was used for testing the classifier (i.e., each data point was only used once for testing and 4 times for training).
+Prior to training and testing the classifier, a normalization step was applied by subtracting the mean and dividing by the SD for each neuron (the means and SD were calculated using only the data in the training set).
 This z-score normalization helped ensure that the decoding algorithm could be influenced by all neurons rather than only by those with high firing rates.
-Similar results were obtained when this normalization was omitted. - 5) The whole procedure from steps 1-4 was repeated 50 times to give a smoothed bootstrap-like estimate of the classification accuracy.
-The main statistic shown in Figures 2-7 is the classification accuracy averaged over all the bootstrap and cross-validation trials.
+Similar results were obtained when this normalization was omitted.

+Fifth, the whole procedure from steps 1-4 was repeated 50 times to give a smoothed bootstrap-like estimate of the classification accuracy.
+The main statistic shown in Figs. 2-7 is the classification accuracy averaged over all the bootstrap and cross-validation trials.

-A similar procedure was used to create pseudo-population vectors for decoding of sample-stimulus category, decision-stimulus category and match-nonmatch information as shown in Figure 2, except that 50 data points for each class were used in each of the 5 cross-validation splits (i.e., there were 400 training points and 100 test points), and the trial condition labels were changed to reflect the information that we were trying to decode.
-For the decoding of 'abstract category' information in Figures 3-7, the procedure was used exactly as described above except that the 42 identity labels were remapped to their respective 'dog' and 'cat' categories.
+A similar procedure was used to create pseudo-population vectors for decoding of sample-stimulus category, decision-stimulus category, and match-nonmatch information as shown in Fig. 2, except that 50 data points for each class were used in each of the five cross-validation splits (i.e., there were 400 training points and 100 test points), and the trial condition labels were changed to reflect the information that we were trying to decode.
+For the decoding of "abstract category" information in Figs. 3-7, the procedure was used exactly as described in the preceding text except that the 42 identity labels were remapped to their respective dog and cat categories, and different prototypes were used for training and testing (see section on decoding abstract category information).